 But US citizens also need VPNs, whether it be to unblock content or improve privacy.
 The needs of an American VPN user is probably a bit different than someone in a foreign country.
 Short for Virtual Private Network, a VPN encrypts all of a device’s internet traffic and routes it through an intermediary server in a location that the user chooses.

-We’ll cover the best VPNs for the US in more detail further down, but if you don’t have time to read the whole article here are our top picks:
+We’ll cover the best VPNs for the USA in more detail further down, but if you don’t have time to read the whole article below are our top picks.

-- ExpressVPN Our #1 pick.
-Leads the way on speed, security, and privacy.
+- ExpressVPN Strong on speed, security, and privacy.
 Unblocks geo-restricted streaming content with ease.
 Effortless to set up and use.
-Includes 30-day money back guarantee.

 - CyberGhost A fast low-cost VPN with strong privacy features.
 Unblocks popular streaming content.